openvinotoolkit/openvino/docs/ops/bitwise/BitwiseNot_13.md

 **Short description**: *BitwiseNot* performs bitwise logical negation operation with given tensor element-wise.

-**Detailed description**: *BitwiseNot* performs bitwise logical negation operation for each element in given tensor, based on the following algorithm:
+**Detailed description**: *BitwiseNot* performs bitwise logical negation operation for each element in given tensor, based on the following algorithm.

+For ``boolean`` type tensors, BitwiseNot is equivalent to LogicalNot.

+If tensor is of ``any supported intiger`` type, for each element of tensor:
-* Convert value from input tensor to binary representation according to input tensor datatype,
+1. Convert value from input tensor to binary representation according to input tensor datatype,
-* Perform logical negation on each bit in binary representation, where `0` value is represents `false` and `1` value represents `true`,
+2. Perform logical negation on each bit in binary representation, where value ``0`` represents ``false`` and value ``1`` represents ``true``,
-* Convert back binary representation to input datatype.
+3. Convert back binary representation to input datatype.

 Example 1 - *BitwiseNot* output for boolean tensor: